|

 non-believers of Santa.

-also wants to make "Santa's Village" buying systems
+wants to make "Santa's Village"

-more efficient than yesteryears by saying, "he
+buying systems more efficient than yesteryears

-would reduce 'Santa's Village's' spending in the
+by saying, "he would reduce 'Santa's Village's'

-$-Billions by using fewer contractors.
+spending in the $-Billions by using fewer

 Contracting